Will-J-Gale/Polygon-Anotator/README.md

 Download binaries for windows here: ADD LINK

 ## Usage
-To learn how to use this annotating tool please visit the wiki: ADD LINK
+To learn how to use this annotating tool please visit the wiki: https://github.com/Will-J-Gale/Polygon-Anotator/wiki

 ## Source requirments
 The source was built with python 3.6 and PyQt5 with the biinary file being created with Pyinstaller